antononcube/RakuForPrediction-book/Articles/Using-Tries-for-Markov-chain-text-generation.md

 [Ian Ford](https://community.wolfram.com/web/ianf) to implement Tries with frequencies using WL's `Tree`.
 (Ideally, at some point his implementation would be more scalable and faster than my WL implementation.)

-**Remark:** We can say that this notebook provides examples of making language models that are (much) simpler than Chat GPT's models, as mentioned by Stephen Wolfram in [SWv1].
+**Remark:** We can say that this document provides examples of making language models that are (much) simpler than Chat GPT's models, as mentioned by Stephen Wolfram in [SWv1].
 With these kind of models we can easily generate sentences, like, ["The house ate the lettuce." or "The chair was happy."](https://www.youtube.com/watch?v=zLnhg9kir3Q&t=650s), [SWv1].